MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 - Case 1: No BSP connection

   The MicroEJ Platform does not know the BSP at all.

-  BSP connection can be configured when building the MicroEJ Application (options with absolute paths).
+  BSP connection can be configured when building the MicroEJ Application (absolute locations).

   .. figure:: images/bsp-connection-cases-none.png
      :alt: MicroEJ Platform with no BSP connection